 You may also wish to log complaints with your own state officials.

 As an Indiana institution, Ball State University is a participant in the National Council for State Authorization for Reciprocity Agreements (SARA).
 This group has established a reciprocity process among member states to help ensure high quality standards are met in relation to state authorizations for distance learning.

 Through SARA, Ball State may provide online education to residents of any other member state without seeking authorization from each of those states individually.
-In addition, Ball State is authorized in California and Massachusetts, which have chosen not to participate in SARA.
+In addition, Ball State is authorized in California, which has chosen not to participate in SARA.